oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

    ![Create Region](images/create-region.png " ")

-5. In the property editor, enter/select the following details:
+5. In the property editor, enter/select the following:

     - Under Identification: